browserbase/stagehand/README.md

 For running the bananalyzer eval, you'll need to run the init script first to download the static assets:

 `./evals/bananalyzer-ts/init.sh`

+Also make sure you've installed the dev dependencies using `pnpm install`

+#### Adding more bananalyzer evals

+You can test out different evals using the playground in `evals/playground.ts` or by running `pnpm eval:banalyzer:playground`.

+To run the full set of evals, you can run `pnpm evals`.
+Just set the id to the eval you want to run (You can find the eval examples in `evals/bananalyzer-ts/static/examples.json`).

+After that if you'd like to add it to the global eval, you can add it to `chosenBananalyzerEvals` in `evals/bananalyzer-ts/index.ts`.

 ### Develop new evals